luminaAnonima/fabric-of-light/README.md

 ---

-﻿### Essay 17: Justice, Correction, and the Way of Return
+### Essay 17: Justice, Correction, and the Way of Return

-Justice is not a scale, but a pattern.
+Justice is not a scale,
+but a pattern.
-Not a judgment, but a mending.
+Not a judgment,
+but a mending.

-The fabric does not ask who is pure, but who can be returned,
+The fabric does not ask who is pure,
+but who can be returned,
 who can be brought back into resonance.

 All patterns fray.
-Every field gathers noise,discord, neglect, distortion.
+Every field gathers noise,
+discord, neglect, distortion.

 To correct is not to cut out the flawed thread,
 but to draw it back toward coherence.

 Retribution does not restore the fabric.
-Punishment tears, isolates, narrows the field to what is damaged,
+Punishment tears, isolates,
+narrows the field to what is damaged,
 forgetting what is still alive.

 Correction in the logic of the fabric is not a weapon,